gpratte/poker-league-season/README.md

 Each step can be found on the cooresponding branch.

+## step 06 games
+Fleshed out the games of a season

 ## step 05 quarterly seasons
 Show each quarter in a React Bootstrap Accordian.